Frequently Asked Questions

 A Healthy School Early Years setting:

-• Is one that promotes good physical, social, emotional and mental health and helps equip children, staff and families with the skills and attitudes to make informed decisions about their health.
+- Is one that promotes good physical, social, emotional and mental health and helps equip the youngest children, staff and families with the skills and attitudes to make informed decisions about their health.

-• Is successful in supporting young children to do their best and build on their achievements; it is committed to ongoing improvement and development.
+- Is successful in supporting young children to feel valued and safe, be their best and build on their achievements; it is committed to ongoing improvement and development.

-• Involves the whole school community, parents, governors, staff and pupils in improving children's health, wellbeing and happiness, helping them to get the most out of life.
+- Involves the whole school community, parents, governors, staff and pupils in improving children's health, confidence, wellbeing and happiness, helping them to get the most out of life.

 For our Healthy Schools Early Years programme please visit www.healthyschoolsearlyyears.org.uk/

-Post 16 settings in Leeds can now access the Mindmate Champions programme free of charge via the new Post 16 Healthy Schools website.
+Post 16 settings in Leeds can access the Mindmate Champions programme via the Post 16 Healthy Schools website.

 The Mindmate Champions programme provides a way for schools and post 16 settings to audit and self-validate their Social, Emotional and Mental Health (SEMH) provision across the whole setting.
-It supports settings to understand the relationship between health & wellbeing and learning, and is linked, wherever possible, to current Ofsted descriptors as well as to the statutory guidance for Relationships and Sex Education (RSE) and Health Education (HE).
+It supports settings to understand the relationship between health & wellbeing and learning, and is linked to the statutory guidance for Relationships and Sex Education (RSE) and Health Education (HE).

-For our Post 16 MindMate Champions programme please visit www.post16healthysetting.org.uk
+For more information on our Post 16 MindMate Champions programme please email schoolwellbeing@leeds.gov.uk

 Just click on the 'Forgotten Password' link under the Log in tag.